zsparal/api-documentation/source/orders/handling-discounts.rst

 Gift cards
 ----------
-If Mollie does not handle your :doc:`gift cards</guides/gift-cards>` for you, you can add an additional line of the type ``gift_card`` instead if your customer wants to apply a gift card.
+If Mollie does not handle your :doc:`gift cards </payments/gift-cards>` for you, you can add an additional line of the type ``gift_card`` instead if your customer wants to apply a gift card.
 The line must then have a negative amount.

 Here's an example where a shopper exchanges a €10.00 gift card: